manxeguin/blog/pages/posts/nextjs-vertical-microfrontends.md

 ![Diagram](../../images/aws_diagram.png)

-**Note:** *This is a simplified version of how the architecture could be, we are not covering networking (VPCs, how to restrict ingress/egress traffic, etc.), security or how to deploy the static assets to each S3 bucket or the CI/CD process.
+**Note:** *This is a simplified version of how the architecture could be, we are not covering networking (VPCs, how to restrict ingress/egress traffic, etc.), security (WAF), Identity access with IAM roles/policies or how to deploy the static assets to each S3 bucket or the CI/CD process.
 These aspects can vary significantly depending on your needs and are outside the scope of this post*

 ## Other Cloud Providers
 In the example I’ve shared how we can deploy the apps to AWS, but actually, since it is a containerized solution, the same pattern can be applied to any other cloud provider or on-premise solution.
 We are not using any vendor lock solution here.
 For example, we could have solved the Auth part using an AWS API Gateway + Lambda Authorizer, or even a Cloudfront Lambda Edge, but we are solving the common features at code layer not infra layer.
 Deploying this in GCP using Google Cloud Run + a reverse proxy should not be much different from this (or even a Raspberry Pi!).